Bereket-U/ChitChat/README.md

 ## Technologies

-This project was made using Python, Django, PSQL, HTML, CSS, and BootStrap.
+This project was made using Python, Django, PSQL, HTML, CSS, BootStrap, and AWS S3 Buckets.

 ## Getting Started